What is a Vegetarian Keto (Ketotarian) Diet?

 You’ll need to bid farewell to starchy high carb veggies such as Potatoes, yams (sweet potato), beets and other below-ground growers.
 But lovely leafy greens, mushrooms, broccoli and cauliflower are all good guys.

 Bread, pasta and grains.
 “WHAT?!”
-Says the vegetarian; “That’s three of my favourite foods!”
+Says the vegetarian; “That’s three of my favorite foods!”
 Yep.

 Here’s a reasonable starting line when planning your menus